 \section{Abstract}

 {Sub-Neptunes with planetary radii of $\rp \simeq 2-4\,R_{\oplus}$ are the most common planets around solar-type stars in short-period ($P<100$~d) orbits.
 It is still unclear, however, what their most likely composition is, that is whether they are predominantly gas dwarfs or water worlds.
 The sub-Neptunes orbiting bright host stars are very valuable because they are suitable for atmospheric characterization, which can break the well-known degeneracy in planet composition from the planet bulk density, when combined with a precise and accurate mass measurement.
 Here we report on the characterization of the sub-Neptune TOI-5789\,c, which transits in front of the bright ($V=7.3$~mag and $K_{\rm s}=5.35$~mag) and magnetically inactive K1\,V dwarf HIP\,99452 every 12.93\,days, thanks to TESS photometry and 141 high-precision radial velocities obtained with the HARPS-N spectrograph.
-We find that its radius, mass, and bulk density are $R_{\rm c}=2.86^{+0.18}_{-0.15}~\rm R_\oplus$, $M_{\rm c}=5.00 \pm 0.50~\rm M_\oplus$, and $\rho_{\rm c}=1.16 \pm 0.23$~g\,cm$^{-3}$, and we show that TOI-5789\,c is a promising target for atmospheric characterization with both JWST and, in the future, Ariel.
-By analyzing the HARPS-N radial velocities with different tools, we also detect three additional non-transiting planets, namely TOI-5789\,b, d, and e, with orbital periods and minimum masses of $P_{\rm b}=2.76$~d, $M_{\rm b}\sin{i}=2.12 \pm 0.28~\rm M_\oplus$, $P_{\rm d}=29.6$~d, $M_{\rm d}\sin{i}=4.29 \pm 0.68~\rm M_\oplus$, and $P_{\rm e}=63.0$~d, $M_{\rm e}\sin{i}=11.61 \pm 0.97~\rm M_\oplus$.
-The mutual orbital inclination between planets b and c must be higher than $\sim4$~deg, which points to a dynamically hot system.
-Nevertheless, from sensitivity studies based on both the HARPS-N and archival HIRES radial-velocity measurements, we can exclude that such high mutual inclinations are due to the perturbation by an outer gaseous giant planet. }
+We find that its radius, mass, and bulk density are $R_{\rm c}=2.86^{+0.18}_{-0.15}~\rm R_\oplus$, $M_{\rm c}=5.00 \pm 0.50~\rm M_\oplus$, and $\rho_{\rm c}=1.16 \pm 0.23$~g\,cm$^{-3}$, respectively, and we show that TOI-5789\,c is a promising target for atmospheric characterization with both JWST and, in the future, Ariel.
+By analyzing the HARPS-N radial velocities with different tools, we also detected three additional non-transiting planets, namely TOI-5789\,b, d, and e, with orbital periods and minimum masses of $P_{\rm b}=2.76$\,d, $M_{\rm b}\sin{i}=2.12 \pm 0.28~\rm M_\oplus$, $P_{\rm d}=29.6$\,d, $M_{\rm d}\sin{i}=4.29 \pm 0.68~\rm M_\oplus$, and $P_{\rm e}=63.0$\,d, $M_{\rm e}\sin{i}=11.61 \pm 0.97~\rm M_\oplus$.
+TOI-5789 is a mutually inclined system as the difference between the orbital inclinations of planets b and c must be higher than $\sim4$\,deg.
+Nevertheless, from sensitivity studies based on both the HARPS-N and archival HIRES radial-velocity measurements, we can exclude the possibility that these relatively high mutual inclinations are due to the perturbation by an outer gaseous giant planet. }

 \keywords{planetary systems – planets and satellites: detection – planets and satellites: composition – planets and satellites: atmospheres - planets and satellites: fundamental parameters – techniques: radial velocities - techniques: photometric}